Battle of Knocknanuss: Background

 In the summer of 1647, Murrough O’Brien (later created the Earl of Inchiquin), commander of the English Parliamentarian forces in Cork, ravaged and burned the Confederate territory in Munster.
 This caused severe food shortages and earned O’Brien the Irish nickname, Murchadh an Dóiteáin, "Murrough the Burner" In addition, Inchiquinn took the Rock of Cashel, which was garrisoned by Confederate troops and rich in emotive religious symbolism.
 In the sack of the castle, O’Brien's troops massacred the garrison and all the clergy they found there.

 The Confederates' Munster army was incapable of stopping O’Brien because of political infighting between officers who supported a deal with the English Royalists and those who rejected such a deal.
 Eventually, in reaction to the sack of Cashel and famine conditions, the Confederate Supreme Council replaced Donagh MacCarthy, Viscount Muskerry, as commander of the Munster army with Viscount Taaffe and ordered him to bring O’Brien to battle.

 Taaffe was an English Catholic and not an experienced soldier.
 Although he had an excellent contingent of veteran troops under Alasdair MacColla, most of his men were similarly inexperienced.
 Furthermore, the Irish troops were demoralised by the internal factionalism in their ranks and most of them had little loyalty to Taafe.
-O’Brien, on the other hand, had been commanding his force since 1642 and was well experienced in battle.
-His troops were a mixture of well trained Parliamentarian soldiers from England and British settlers who had been driven from their homes in the Irish Rebellion of 1641.
-The two armies met at Knocknanuss near Mallow, approximately 29 kilometers north of Cork.
+O’Brien, on the other hand, had been commanding his force since 1642 and was well-experienced in battle.
+His troops were a mixture of well-trained Parliamentarian soldiers from England and British settlers who had been driven from their homes in the Irish Rebellion of 1641.
+The two armies met at Knocknanuss near Mallow, approximately 29 kilometres north of Cork.